a19xinhu/ProjectAssignment/README.md

 ```
 My app is about the video game Genshin Impact.
 It will show information about playable character in game. <br>
 name-there are different characters name. <br>
 location-there have different area in game.
-So location means which area the character if from.  <br>
+So location means which area the character is from.  <br>
 category-there have vison in game which cam make character use element power.  <br>
 auxdata- Here is the information about character's background.
 Who are they in game. <br>
 size- Here add I about character's height, but that's not used in the end.

 ## Implementation Example

-##### Example 1  Main Activity
+#### Example 1  Main Activity

 Bild 3  App Main Screen <br>
 ![](app_mainscreen.png)